 Once College / School award recipients have been designated, the chair of each college's P&T committee will forward their colleagues' names in a recommendation letter to the chair of the Faculty Senate Work Environment and Morale Committee.
-The college winners' portfolios will be made available to members of the Faculty Senate for their information and review during the month of April.
+The Work Environment and Morale Committee will appoint a team of highly qualified faculty (not necessarily senators) who will observe and report on the classroom instruction of all college winners for Teacher of the Year.
+The college winners will arrange these observation sessions with the appointed team during the first two weeks of April.
+The observation reports will be added to the Teacher of the Year portfolios prior to Faculty Senate review.
+The Scholar of the Year and Teacher of the Year portfolios will be made available to members of the Faculty Senate for their information and review during the last two weeks of April.

 At the May meeting of the Faculty Senate, the entire Senate will vote for a University Scholar of the Year and University Teacher of the Year from the nominees for each award.
+Senators who are in the running for one of the awards and senators who have not read all the portfolios will not participate in the voting.
 The winner of the University Teacher of the Year will be the University's nominee for the next year's Golden Apple Award.
 Award recipients, as well as the college winners in both categories, will be announced at Spring Graduation and Fall Convocation.
 Once recognized as University Scholar or Teacher of the Year, faculty members will not be eligible for consideration for any additional faculty award for three years.